Parametrizations of the Poisson-Schr\"odinger Equations in Spherical Symmetry: Introduction

 \section{Introduction}

-The Poisson-\Schrodinger{} system of partial differential equations couples the \Schrodinger{} equation, which is often used to model the behavior of quantum particles, with the Poisson equation, which models the evolution of a gravitational potential (or really any potential energy field caused by a given density distribution).
+The Poisson-Schr\"{o}dinger system of partial differential equations couples the Schr\"{o}dinger equation, which is often used to model the behavior of quantum particles, with the Poisson equation, which models the evolution of a gravitational potential (or really any potential energy field caused by a given density distribution).
 It is also the low-field or Newtonian limit of the Einstein-Klein-Gordon system in general relativity \cites{Parry12-2,Goetz15,Giulini12}.
 The system therefore has various motivations and applications, many of which stem from the desire to find particles that affect gravity.
-This system, which also goes by the name \Schrodinger-Newton equations due to the Poisson equation being the fundamental equation of Newtonian gravity, is used in quantum mechanics in attempting to quantize gravity \cites{Meter11, Yang13, Bahrami14, Tod99, Moroz98, Ruffini69}.
-In general relativity, it has been posed as a model for self-gravitating boson stars, which has been suggested as a model for dark matter \cites{Ruffini69, Bray10, Bray12, Parry12-2, Parry12-3, Goetz14, Goetz15, Lee09, Matos09, MSBS, Seidel90, Seidel98, Bernal08, Sin94, Mielke03, Sharma08, Ji94, Lee92, Lee96, Guzman01, Martinez15}.
+This system, which also goes by the name Schr\"{o}dinger-Newton equations due to the Poisson equation being the fundamental equation of Newtonian gravity, is used in quantum mechanics in attempting to quantize gravity \cites{Meter11, Yang13, Bahrami14, Tod99, Moroz98, Ruffini69}.
+In general relativity, it has been posed as a model for self-gravitating boson stars, which has been suggested as a model for dark matter \cites{Ruffini69, Bray10, Bray12, Parry12-2, Parry12-3, Goetz14, Goetz15, Lee09, Matos09, MSBS, Seidel90, Seidel98, Bernal08, Sin94, Mielke03, Sharma08, Ji94, Lee92, Lee96, Guzman01, Martinez15, Lopez19}.
 Due to these frequently studied applications to this system, this system is very important mathematically and any increase in our current understanding of its solutions is warranted and helpful.
-In this paper, we present numerically observed relationships between several parameters that can be used to define the standing wave solutions of the spherically symmetric Poisson-\Schrodinger{} equations.
-Knowing these relationships will make it easier to compute desired results about solutions to the Poisson-\Schrodinger{} equations without necessarily having to numerically compute the solutions from scratch.
-Moreover, some of these relationships suggest a method to constrain the value of $m$ for the Poisson-\Schrodinger{} model of dark matter.
+In this paper, we present numerically observed relationships between several parameters that can be used to define the standing wave solutions of the spherically symmetric Poisson-Schr\"{o}dinger equations.
+While these relationships are of independent interest, one main hope of this paper is that knowing these relationships will make it easier to compute desired results about solutions to the Poisson-Schr\"{o}dinger equations without necessarily having to numerically compute the solutions from scratch.
+Moreover, some of these relationships suggest a method to constrain the value of $m$ for the Poisson-Schr\"{o}dinger model of dark matter.
+These numerical observations are an extension of the observations made in the papers \cites{Parry12-3,Goetz15} that investigated some of these relationships between certain parameters of this system.